 Avoid the weaving motorhomes and take the old road around the loch’s scenic eastern shore, which skirts one of General Wade’s military highways, and make your first stop at Dores Beach at the northern tip of Loch Ness.

-30 years ago, Steve Feltham set up home here in his camper van in an attempt to spot the loch’s most famous supposed occupant.
+30 years ago, Steve Feltham set up home here in his camper van to try to spot the loch’s most famous supposed occupant.
 Although he once saw something that looked like the Loch Ness Monster, he feels that “Nessie” is likely to be a giant catfish.

 Continue to the Falls of Foyers and take the short woodland walk to view this 140-foot cascade set in a dramatic gorge.